Inbibo/adonisfx_docs/docs/documentation/maya/1.0.0/skin.md

 - <b class="paintable maps">Compression Resistance</b>: force to correct the edge lengths if the current length is smaller than the rest length.
 A higher value represents higher correction.
 At value 1 the points in the geometry will try to keep as close as possible to their original position.

-    - *Tip*: You may want to leave this map weight to 1 as a starting point and tweak some areas later on as you see the results of the skin simulation.
+    - *Tip*: you may want to leave this map weight to 1 as a starting point and tweak some areas later on as you see the results of the skin simulation.

     - *Tip*: Reducing the value of the weight in some areas will contribute to getting rid of unwanted wrinkles or possible artifacts in the skin.

 - <b class="paintable maps">Stretching Resistance</b>: force to correct the edge lengths if the current length is greater than the rest length.
 A higher value represents higher correction.

-    - *Tip*: You may want to leave this map weight to 1 as a starting point and tweak some areas later on as you see the results of the skin simulation.
+    - *Tip*: you may want to leave this map weight to 1 as a starting point and tweak some areas later on as you see the results of the skin simulation.

     - *Tip*: smooth the borders by using the smooth-Flood combination to make sure the simulation doesn’t find hard edges as this could create odd wrinkles. (unless that’s something you are looking for!)